Our collection of Boats and Engines

 Mark 40H, this engine had it's ports altered so badly by a previous owner that we could not restore it to it's original condition.
 The engine was resleaved to 44 cubic inches, had a Harry Brinkman port job, the cylinder heads were replaced with high compression heads, new larger carbs were added and some internal modificatons were made.
 First time out it ran 82MPH using an untested prop and on a D hydro.

 This is a Quincy "A" Looper purchased by Alan that is now restored This engine was used by the Champion Spark Plug Company for testing their new spark designs.
+Alan has one of each Looper made by Quincy.

 This early 1960's Sid Craft is in great shape, it is one of six Sid's purchased from Len Lupton.
 (Sold)